preesm/preesm.github.io/README.md

 To edit existing content, either clone the repository, do the changes, then push; or edit directly via the GitHub interface (note that rendering differs between GitHub and GitHub-Pages).

+Note that the file **/_docs/01-workflow-tasks-ref.md** is automaticaly generated and published during the release of Preesm.

 ### New Post in Home

 Posts in the Home page are automatically read from files in [`./_posts`](_posts/).
 The file name of the post needs to start with the date (YYYY-MM-DD) followed by a unique identifier.
 2 posts with different dates but same identifier will mess up the Next / Previous links.
 Title will be read from the meta data.